 - One or two children who are disrupting learning, taking time away from other children getting the help they need.

 - During transition or unstructured times, the whole class gets rowdy, but a handful of students take a longer time to quiet down.

 - One student seems withdrawn, quiet, and has yet to make any peer connections.
 She refuses to complete any work.

-Any of these sound like your classroom?
+Does any of these sound like your classroom?
 How about the one across the hall?

 Instead of framing this as an issue of a student’s challenging behavior, try digging into what’s behind the actions.
-Determining the “why” and using it as an opportunity to plan more intentionally for student supports will lead to more productive results for everyone.
+Determining the “why” and using it as an opportunity to plan more intentionally for student support will lead to more productive results for everyone.

 Stop One: Understand The Behavior Fundamentals